Bureau of Ocean Energy Management (BOEM or “the Bureau”), Interior.

-BOEM may extend the ten business day deadline for executing the lease on the bidder's behalf, filing the required financial assurance, and/or paying the balance of the bonus bid if it determines the delay was caused by events beyond the provisionally winning bidder's control.
+If BOEM determines the delay was caused by events beyond the provisional winning bidder's control, BOEM may extend the ten business day deadline for executing the lease on the bidder's behalf, filing the required financial assurance, and/or paying the balance of the bonus bid.

 If the provisionally winning bidder does not meet these requirements or otherwise fails to comply with applicable regulations or the terms of the FSN, BOEM reserves the right to not issue the lease to that bidder.
 In such a case, the provisionally winning bidder will forfeit its bid deposit.

-Force Majeure: The Program Manager of BOEM's Office of Renewable Energy Programs has the discretion to change any auction details specified in the FSN, including the date and time, in case of a force majeure event that the Program Manager determines may interfere with a fair and proper lease sale process.
-Such events may include, but are not limited to: Natural disasters (e.g., Start Printed Page 75438earthquakes, hurricanes, floods, blizzards), wars, riots, acts of terrorism, fire, strikes, civil disorder or other events of a similar nature.
-In case of such an event, BOEM will notify all bidders via email, phone, or through the BOEM Web site at: http://www.boem.gov/Renewable-Energy-Program/index.aspx.
+Force Majeure: The Program Manager of BOEM's Office of Renewable Energy Programs has the discretion to change any auction details specified in the FSN, including the date and time, in case of a force majeure event that the Program Manager deems may interfere with a fair and proper lease sale process.
+Such events may include, but are not limited to: Natural disasters (e.g., earthquakes, hurricanes, floods, blizzards), wars, riots, acts of terrorism, fire, strikes, civil disorder or other events of a similar nature.
+In case of such events, BOEM will notify all qualified bidders via email, phone, or through the BOEM Web site at: http://www.boem.gov/Renewable-Energy-Program/index.aspx.
 Bidders should call 703-787-1320 if they have concerns.

-(a) If BOEM rejects your bid, BOEM will provide a written statement of the reasons and refund any money deposited with your bid, without interest.
+(a) If BOEM rejects your bid, BOEM will provide a written statement of the Start Printed Page 36344reasons and refund any money deposited with your bid, without interest.